Sagar73594/Sagar73594/README.md

 - 🌱 I’m currently learning everything 🤣
 - 👯 I’m looking to collaborate with other content creators
 - 🥅 2022 Goals: Learn more about Embedded Stuff.
-- 📫 How to reach me: https://www.linkedin.com/in/sagar73594/
+- 📫 How to reach me: www.linkedin.com/in/sagar73594/
 - ⚡ Fun fact: I love to draw and skateboarding, and also read more about Mahabharat.

-## Languages:
+## Programming Languages:
 - ### C, Embedded C, Python, Bash Shell.

 ## Development Tools: